archlinux/archweb/docs/mirror_access.md

 Archweb can be used as external authentication provider in combination with [ngx_http_auth_request_module](http://nginx.org/en/docs/http/ngx_http_auth_request_module.html).
-A user with a Developer, Trusted User and Support Staff role can generate an access token used in combination with his username on the `/devel/tier0mirror` url.
+A user with a Developer, Package Maintainer and Support Staff role can generate an access token used in combination with his username on the `/devel/tier0mirror` url.
 The mirror authentication is done against `/devel/mirrorauth` using HTTP Basic authentication.